 If there’s no BSoD error, it means that one of the disabled applications or services was causing it.
 Now, all you have to do is to figure out what is the app causing issues.

 To find the problematic service or application you’ll have to repeat the same steps, enable services and applications one by one until you find the one that is causing this problem.

 - Restart your computer few times while it boots to start Automatic Repair.

 - .
 You can also do that by holding the Shift key and clicking the Restart button.

 - Choose Troubleshoot > Reset this PC > Remove everything.
 During this step you might be asked to insert Windows 10 installation media, so be ready to do that.

 - Choose Only the drive where Windows is installed > Just remove my files.

 - Click Reset to start the Windows 10 reset and follow the instructions.

-BUGCODE_ID_DRIVER Blue Screen of Death error can be a major problem, but you can usually fix this error by updating the necessary drivers or by cleaning your computer from dust.
+BUGCODE_ID_DRIVER Blue Screen of Death error can be a major problem, but you can usually fix this error by following the above steps provided in this guide.